dubo-dubon-duponey/wizhard/README.md

 * now "I don't have a code or cannot scan"
 * hit "My_Fancy"
 * "Add Anyway"
-* type your pin from HomeKit_PIN above
+* type your pin from HOMEKIT_PIN above
 * "Next", "Done"

 ### WHY...
 DOES...
 NOT...
 WORK